shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 <!--chapter:end:20data.Rmd-->

-## Fishery-Dependent Data
+## Removals

-### Commercial Landings
+### Commercial Landings and Discards

+Commercial landings and discards by fleet are shown in Table \ref{tab:catch_history}.

 #### Background

 The previous Black Rockfish assessment (@cope_assessments_2016) used a number of sources of information to most accurately compile commercial catches of Black Rockfish.
 A comprehensive historical commercial catch reconstruction (@karnowski_historical_2014) had just been completed prior to the 2015 Black Rockfish assessment that provided gear-specific landings starting in 1892, but ODFW staff noted high year to year variability and unreasonably high magnitude in Black Rockfish trawl landings, primarily from the port of Astoria on the northern border with Washington and during the early years of the development of the trawl fishery (approximately 1940s – 1980s).
 Further, the Karnowski reconstruction did not account for fish captured outside of Oregon waters but landed in Oregon, as is the case with the majority of trawl landings for Black Rockfish in Astoria.
 As an alternative to the Karnowski reconstruction, ODFW reconstructed rockfish trawl landings in PFMC Area 3A, which includes both Oregon and Washington fishing grounds.
 These rockfish category landings utilized data sources with finer spatial delineation to separate landings among PFMC areas in Oregon than were used in the comprehensive reconstruction (@karnowski_historical_2014).
 These include: FSUS reports for the Columbia River district (1940 – 1955), PFMC reports for Area 3A (1956 – 1977), ODFW estimated Astoria trawl landings documented in ODFW Marine Program data series report (@douglas_species_1998; 1978 – 1982) and ODFW landing receipts from Astoria (1983 – 1986).
 To separate Black Rockfish from rockfish market category landings in 3A, an aggregated proportion of Black Rockfish were used from trawl-specific species compositions available in @douglas_species_1998.
 From 1940 to 1975, an aggregated proportion from 1963 – 1975 was applied to rockfish landings (14.1%) and for 1976 – 1986, an aggregated proportion from 1976 – 1986 was used (6.8%).
 Finally, Black Rockfish in 3A were apportioned north and south of the OR-WA border using ODFW species composition data that provide the state area of the catch.
-This resulted in 98.6% of 3A Black Rockfish apportioned to WA during 1940 – 1986.
+This resulted in 98.6% of 3A Black Rockfish apportioned to WA during 1940 – 1986 in the previous assessment.

 #### Current Methodology: Trawl Landings (1892 - 2022)